LayintonDev/Confidential-iImpermanent-Loss-Insurance-for-Lps/fhenix-service/API.md

 ## Overview

-The Fhenix Service is a mock FHE (Fully Homomorphic Encryption) computation service that simulates confidential impermanent loss calculations for the IL insurance system.
-In production, this would be replaced with actual Fhenix FHE computation.
+The Fhenix Service is a **real FHE (Fully Homomorphic Encryption) computation service** that performs confidential impermanent loss calculations for the IL insurance system using the official FhenixJS SDK.
+The service provides true confidential computing capabilities with fallback simulation for development.

 **Base URL**: `http://localhost:3001`
 **Content-Type**: `application/json`
 **Version**: `1.0.0`
+**FHE Enabled**: `true`

 ---